 Today’s professional SEOs are largely intelligent and analytical marketers who understand the need to ground decisions in a thorough analysis of the data around what works and why.
-Yet the limited availability of accurate SEO data prevents them from becoming more data-driven.
+Yet the limited availability of accurate SEO data for search engine rankings prevents them from becoming more data-driven.”
 Faulty studies and misinterpreted results just make things worse.

 As marketers in other areas embrace a new era of data-driven performance built on sophisticated machine learning algorithms and statistical analysis techniques, SEO risks being left behind.

 CanIRank’s new series on data-driven SEO is our attempt to counteract this situation.
-We want marketers to gain a deeper and more rigorous understanding of the data underlying SEO decisions.
+We want marketers to gain a deeper and more rigorous understanding of the data underlying search engine rankings and SEO decisions.